DeloitteDigitalUK/kubernetes-training/docs/part-3-managed-deployments.md

 > - Values
 > - Repository

 We’re going to use Helm to deploy an application using a ‘chart’.

-First, let’s install Helm into your Kubernetes cluster:
+## Install Helm

+You can install Helm using brew:

+    brew install helm

+This will install the `helm` CLI tool.

+## A simple app

+Let’s use Helm to install our app:

-    helm init
+    helm install my-app ./examples/charts/my-app

-This installs the Helm server into your cluster.
-It’s called Tiller, because, well, boat stuff.
+You can see all the work Helm does for us: it defines Kubernetes objects like services, deployments etc. You can customise these by editing the values file and passing it to Helm when you install the chart.

+> Example showing the objects created:
+> Run `helm status <release name>`

+## A real application

-Now let’s use Helm to install Jenkins:
+Let’s use Helm to install Jenkins:

     helm install stable/jenkins --name my-jenkins